Urinary Tract Infections (UTIs)

 - The kidneys are a pair of small organs that lie on either side of the spine at about waist level.
 They have several important functions in the body, including removing waste and excess water from the blood and eliminating them as urine.
 These functions make them important in the regulation of blood pressure.
-Kidneys are also very sensitive to changes in blood sugar levels and blood pressure.
+Kidneys are also very sensitive to changes in blood sugar levels and blood pressure and electrolyte balance.
 Both diabetes and hypertension can cause damage to these organs.

 - Two ureters, narrow tubes about 10 inches long, drain urine from each kidney into the bladder.

 - The bladder is a small saclike organ that collects and stores urine.
-When the urine reaches a certain level in the bladder, you experience the sensation that you have to void, then the muscle lining the bladder can be voluntarily contracted to expel the urine.
+When the urine reaches a certain level in the bladder, people experience the sensation that they have to void, then the muscle lining the bladder can be voluntarily contracted to expel the urine.

 - The urethra is a small tube connecting the bladder with the outside of the body.
 A muscle called the urinary sphincter, located at the junction of the bladder and the urethra, must relax at the same time the bladder contracts to expel urine.